MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Put it down and look at the tropical fish in the wall tank.
 * Ask the receptionist for something else to read; you’re a g-d adult!
 ---
+You made a mistake, but didn’t realize it at the time.
+The mistake became public and circumstances are such that someone else is getting all the blame.
+This is not a trivial matter and the repercussions could be severe.

+* Better them than me.
+* Reveal the source of the problem anonymously and without naming names.
+The problem will get fixed and no one has to get in trouble.
+* Own up and take what’s coming.
+* Admit that you had _a_ role in what happened, but spread the blame around.
+They can’t punish everyone.
+---
 You are a part of a five-person team that is responsible for planting 100 trees in a day.
 You plant 75 trees by lunch.
 After lunch, you’re the only one to show up.
 Your next step is:

 * Start planting sucker.